GispoCoding/QGISDigitransitGeocoding/README.md

 4. Name the variable "DIGITRANSIT_API_KEY" (without the quotation marks).
 5. Copy the API key to your clipboard.
 6. Paste your API key as the value of the newly created variable.
+7. Now the plugin can be used.
+Please note that the variable is QGIS profile specific and can be viewed in plain text in the settings window.

 There are two alternative ways to use the plugin: to geocode an individual Finnish address / place or to geocode a list of addresses / places (given as a CSV file).